Skip to main content

 Research indicates that overweight and obesity are strongly linked to increased mortality rates.
 The excess weight places additional strain on the body's organs and systems, leading to a higher risk of developing various chronic conditions.
 Among these, heart disease, stroke, type 2 diabetes, and certain cancers are the most prevalent.

-1. Cardiovascular Diseases: One of the most significant risks associated with obesity is cardiovascular disease.
+One of the most significant risks associated with obesity is cardiovascular disease.
 Excess body fat, particularly abdominal fat, contributes to the development of high blood pressure, high cholesterol, and atherosclerosis (the buildup of plaque in the arteries).
 These conditions increase the likelihood of heart attacks and strokes, which are leading causes of death in the U.S.

-2. Type 2 Diabetes: Obesity is a primary risk factor for type 2 diabetes, a chronic condition that affects how the body processes blood sugar.
+Obesity is a primary risk factor for type 2 diabetes, a chronic condition that affects how the body processes blood sugar.
 The body's increased resistance to insulin due to excessive fat can lead to uncontrolled blood sugar levels, resulting in severe complications such as kidney disease, nerve damage, and cardiovascular problems.

-3. Cancer: Studies have shown that obesity is associated with a higher risk of several types of cancer, including breast, colon, and endometrial cancers.
+Studies have shown that obesity is associated with a higher risk of several types of cancer, including breast, colon, and endometrial cancers.
 The mechanisms behind this relationship are complex and involve hormonal changes, inflammation, and insulin resistance, all of which are exacerbated by excess body fat.

 Statistics and Trends